axibase/atsd-use-cases/how-to/kafka/brokers-monitoring/README.md

 ![](images/kafka-job-check-3.png)

-Return to Job page and run job.
+Return to the Job page and run job.

 ![](images/kafka-job-run-1.png)